evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ### Suspension

+The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
+The standard suspension includes steel springs and hydraulic dampers.
 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 202 mm.

 You can order BMW iX xDrive40 with an alternative Adaptive Air Suspension suspension.
+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 193 mm, and the maximum is 223 mm.

 ### Steering